 Rohit ‘Ro’ Kumar.
 Three years ago, a bunch of us watched a documentary film about plastic pollution.
-That same night, when I looked at my plastic toothbrush, it didn’t make sense to me anymore.
+That same night, when we looked at our plastic toothbrushes, they just didn’t make sense anymore.
 When we couldn’t find a good eco-friendly alternative, we decided to make one!
 Today, we manufacture the most eco-friendly toothbrush available.
 Along the way, we’ve teamed up with some of the leading environmental activists in the world to increase awareness about plastic pollution.

 Over 4.7 billion plastic toothbrushes that will never biodegrade are dumped in landfills and oceans every year worldwide.
 Founded on the belief that little changes can make a big difference for our health and the planet, Brush with Bamboo’s goal is to replace plastic toothbrushes with the ecological bamboo alternative.